mcaliman/mcaliman.github.io/_posts/en/programming/2014-07-12-my-thoughts-on-programming-languages-04.md

 Because it's widespread, clean and completely OOP despite Edsger Dijkstra's thought "Object-oriented programming is an exceptionally bad idea which could only have originated in California."

 # Why learn C++?
-C++ is the prince of languages, you can use it to make anything.
-The Operating Systems, compilers, interpreters and Virtual Machines we use to run our code are written in C or C++. you can use it to accomplish anything.
-Operating Systems the compilers, interpreters and Virtual Machines we use to run our code are written in C or C++.
+C++ is the prince of languages; you can use it to build almost anything.
+The Operating Systems, compilers, interpreters, and Virtual Machines we use to run our code are primarily written in C or C++.